Working from home – tips for your mental health

 A morning routine that helps you to feel calm and collected before you start working can set a positive tone for the rest of the day.
 The Miracle Morning by Hal Elrod suggests six activities that can transform the rest of your day for the better:

 Try doing any of the above for a couple of minutes and see the impact on the rest of your day.
-If you don’t have time in the morning, why not try some of these activities during the day when you get two minutes?
+If you don’t have time in the morning, why not try some of these activities during the day when you get time?

 Finding your rhythm